grusin-db/uc-azure-account-scim-sync-py/README.md

 - Run sync with dry run first: `azure_dbr_scim_sync --dry-run-security-principals --dry-run-members --full-sync`.
   - (optionally) add `--groups-json-file groups_to_sync.json` to use the file with groups, consequtive runs don't need this file anymore.
 - To get more information about the process add:
-  - `--verbose` (logs information also about identities that did not change, by default only changes are logged)
+  - `--verbose` (display groups to be synced, new grups for full sync, also logs information also about identities that did not change, by default only changes are logged)
   - or `--debugg` (very detail, incl. api calls)
 - Follow the prompts on the screen with regards to how to proceed with the [dry run](#dry-run-sync) levels.
   - If suggested list of changes look like what you would expect run without proposed `--dry-run-...` parameter(s)